MathiasReker/php-svg-optimizer/README.md

 ```

-### Example parsing from a file and returning the content
+### Example parsing from a file and returning the content using default rules

 ```php
 <?php